ArazAbishov/abishov.github.io/_posts/2017-07-27-hexocat-bot-part-1.markdown

  - `q` - repository we are looking for
  - `per_page` - limiting the size of the page

-In order to be able to parse and map response body to `struct`s, we first need to declare them.
+In order to be able to parse and map the response body to `struct`s, we first need to declare them within the `main.rs` file.
 Each response from GitHub is wrapped into a model which provides useful metadata to clients, like a total count of search hits, completeness of results and actual search items.
-Each result item is a repository, which also contains information about hosting organization.
+Each result item is a repository, which also contains information about the hosting organization.
 In order to keep this example lean, we are going to declare only the properties which we need.

 ```rust
 #[derive(Deserialize)]